 Eyeliner After Care Instructions

 Immediately after the procedure, the eyelids will be slightly swollen.
-Because of the swelling, the eyeliner will appear to be much thicker and can be distorted.
-Also, the color will appear to be extremely dark, even when soft colors are used.
-In 2-3 days, the liner will be reduced to the desired thickness and will be more even as the swelling goes down.
-The color will lighten as the healing process progresses.
+Because of the swelling, the eyeliner will appear to be much thicker and can appear to be distorted.
+The colour will appear to be extremely dark, even when soft colors are used.
+In 2-3 days, the liner will be reduced to the desired thickness and the colour will lighten as the healing process progresses.
 Full healing is complete within 4-6 weeks.
 After that, your final color and shape can be assessed and touched up if necessary.

 Following the procedure, you can expect any of the following: mild to moderate swelling, redness, bruising and bloodshot eyes.
 If the swelling persists beyond 48 hours or becomes worse, or if the eyes become inflamed (red, itchy, watery, etc.) please seek medical attention.
 Please call us if this happens.
 This is a very rare occurrence, but it can develop in patients with extremely sensitive eyes.